 As you schedule versions for launch, they are listed in the Scheduling page:

 There is no limit to the number of versions you can create and test but you cannot send tests to more than 90% of the launch list.
+If you simply want to send different versions of the same email without waiting to see which performs better, see Sending different versions to fixed percentages of the launch list below.

 When you have launched all your versions, select the criteria for the Final mailing.
 You can set the toggle to Manually and decide which version to send yourself, or set it to Automatically and let Emarsys choose the version based on these possible criteria: